 At the same time, there have been positive achievements in terms of the defined tasks.
 Moreover, within the "Good Health and Well-being" goal, the indicator of patients diagnosed with active tuberculosis for the first time in their lives per 100,000 of the population (the target aim for 2020-51.7) decreased substantially.
 During the pre-coronavirus period, the indicator had decreased from 55.9 to 49.2.
 However, in 2020, due to the reinforced anti-pandemic activities, the indicator reached 34.3, which shows a positive trend in reducing the number of new tuberculosis cases.
 Another positive consequence of the COVID-19 restrictions is the increase in the percentage of the population that reported using the Internet in the last 12 months.
 The target goal for the year 2020 was set at 59%, but due to the global pandemic, this share exceeded 75%.
-This shows a positive trend in rural middle education institutions also increased to 98.8%, with the target goal set for the year 2020-85%.
+This shows a positive trend in the demand for Internet services.
+At the same time, the availability of Internet access in rural middle education institutions also increased to 98.8%, with the target goal set for the year 2020-85%.